The Wonderful Weeping Fig

 The Weeping Fig is one of our greenest plants, with its plethora of leaves creating a truly gorgeous effect.
 We recommend placing this plant in a central spot to allow it to make a real statement.
 It can confidently brighten up a living space or breathe life into a plain home office.

-One of the benefits of the Weeping Fig is that it’s a brilliant air purifier.
+One of the many benefits of the Weeping Fig is that it’s a brilliant air purifier.
 It’s capable of lowering toxins, reducing stress and encouraging productivity by providing a fresh working and living environment.

 Outdoor Weeping Figs have been known to grow as high as 100 feet tall and 50 feet wide.
 For this reason, they are regularly used as hedges.
 Because of the rapid speed that its roots grow and the vast distances they reach underground, Weeping Fig trees have been known to damage foundations of nearby buildings.
 That’s amazing!
 We’d recommend the safe option though – sticking to one of our indoor plants, which comes without the added risk of uprooting your neighbours home and in a grey ceramic Little Botanical pot made just for us.